mr2527/pop_OS-win10-KVM-setup/README.md

 <h2 name="VM logistics">
 ***OPTIONAL*** VM Dynamic Binding
 </h2>
-How: Libvirt has a hook ([libvirt hooks](https://libvirt.org/hooks.html) system that grants you access to running commands on startup or shutdown of the VM.
+How: Libvirt has a hook [ibvirt hooks](https://libvirt.org/hooks.html) system that grants you access to running commands on startup or shutdown of the VM.
 The scripts that are located within the directory `/etc/libvirt/hooks`.
 If the directory cannot be found or does not exist, create it.
+]

 ```
 $ sudo mkdir /etc/libvirt/hooks
 ```